Image generated by Dall-E

 What is a Mac Power User?

 A Mac power user is someone who seeks to understand and master their Mac’s advanced capabilities, going beyond the basic features that everyday users employ.
 They actively leverage their machine’s potential by integrating powerful third-party apps and customizing certain settings.
 Mac power users try to maximize the control and efficiency they have over their system.
-In doing so, they optimize their workflow, boost their productivity and efficiency, and hone their focus.
+In doing so, they optimize their workflow, boost their productivity and efficiency, use the best Mac apps available, and hone their focus.

 Mac power users exist on a spectrum.
 At one end, you’re likely to find workflow optimizers — professionals who use specialized tools and automation features to streamline their daily tasks.
 They’re into productivity tools like Timing, AI-powered solutions like Raycast, and scheduling software like Fantastical.
 While they might create their own Automator shortcuts and Quick Actions, they won’t necessarily dive into the Terminal commands.
 The Mac Terminal allows users and developers to communicate with the Mac operating system, and requires advanced technical know-how.